Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/03a_Use_the_Daily_Workflow.md

 - [ ] contribution conference abstract, Deadline "end of next month"
 ```

-**Select "Schedule date" and select the date after your vacation.**
+**Select "Schedule date" and select the date "after your vacation" (for demonstration purpose, select a date in the future).**

+*The task now appears in the section "Upcoming Tasks".*

 ## 2. Second Scenario: Your meeting begins
-**Tip:** Often, I only make short bullet point notes during the meeting and take 3 minutes after the meeting to distribute the to-dos throughout my week/month/year.*
+**Tip:** *Often, I only make short bullet point notes during the meeting and take 3 minutes after the meeting to distribute the to-dos throughout my week/month/year.*

 2.1 You take on the task of writing an important email to a cooperation partner for your project.
 However, the email shouldn't be sent until next Monday.
 Write under **New**:
 ```markdown